Classical Ciphers

 Each cipher is described by a tuple (P, C, K, E, D) with:

 We assume to work with the alphabet A = {a,..,z}.
-Where more convenient the alphabet is interpreted as Z_26 by assigning each letter to the corresponding position within the English alphabet (e.g. a→0, .., z→25).
+Where more convenient, the alphabet is interpreted as Z₂₆ by mapping each letter to the corresponding position within the English alphabet (a → 0, .., z → 25).

 The set A* is the set of strings composed by elements of A.